friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell-backup restore` : Restores the firewall state and the config from backup.
 Used by the *run script to implement persistence.
 Can be manually used for recovery from fault conditions.

-**geoip-shell-init.sh**: This script is sourced from most other scripts.
-It sets some system-specific variables (such as the PATH environment variable, the detected init system, paths to some directories and files), checks for compatible shell and other essential dependencies via the -lib-check-compat script and then sources the -lib-common script.
-The distribution version stores some initial values.
-During installation, the -install script creates a new version and adds the required variables to it.
-This script is stored in /etc/geoip-shell/ rather than in /usr/bin/ as other main scripts because the installed version contains some information about the system which should not be readable by unprivileged users.
+**geoip-shell-geoinit.sh**: This script is sourced from most other scripts.
+It checks for compatible shell and other essential dependencies, then sources the -lib-common script, then sources the /etc/geoip-shell/geoip-shell-consts file which stores some system-specific constants.

 ## **Optional script in detail**